Red Sox Hold off Blue Jays with Moreland’s Bat and Bullpen

 Making just his second start and first since July 28, Roark walked four batters in the first, the last was Moreland.

-Boston starter Ryan Weber was lifted in the fourth for the third straight start, giving up two runs and five hits.
+Boston starter Ryan Weber was lifted in the fourth for the third time in as many starts, giving up two runs on five hits.

 TRAINER’S ROOM